SHKKAIF/landing-page/README.md

+#SIMPLE LANDING PAGE
 <pre>
 This repository contains the source code for a simple, responsive landing page designed to showcase a product or service.
 The landing page is built with HTML, CSS, and JavaScript, focusing on a clean and modern design, usability, and responsiveness.

 Project Overview
 Project Title: Simple Landing Page